How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Introduction

 To characterize assistant suggestion content (\textbf{RQ 1}), we conducted a \litreview review and critically assessed data from a crowd-sourced analysis study~\cite{Silberzahn2018ManyAO}, wherein 29 analyst teams separately analyzed the same dataset to answer the same research question (Sec. \ref{sec:suggestions}).
 We used these findings to develop \textit{categories of assistance content} across points in the end-to-end analysis process (Table \ref{tab:suggestions}).

-To observe analysts' preferences for (\textbf{RQ2}) and effects of (\textbf{RQ3}) different suggestions, we conducted a \woz study, with 13 practicing data analysts (Sec. \ref{sec:labstudy})---our first contribution.
+To observe analysts' preferences for (\textbf{RQ2}) and effects of (\textbf{RQ3}) different suggestions, we conducted a \woz study, with 13 practicing data analysts (Sec. \ref{sec:labstudy})---our first contribution\footnote{The study materials are available in the supplementary material and online on OSF at \osfURL.}.
 We designed the study around the scenario considered in the crowd-sourced study~\cite{Silberzahn2018ManyAO} that we looked at in our previous step.
 Our participants worked through the same dataset and task while receiving suggestions from a behind-the-scenes experimenter acting as a wizard.
-To facilitate our study, we developed a JupyterLab extension that allowed the wizard to surface suggestions to the participant as they used the notebook in a familiar manner\footnote{To support future notebook assistant interfaces, we release the code for this interface at \githubURL. }.
+To facilitate our study, we developed a JupyterLab extension that allowed the wizard to surface suggestions to the participant as they used the notebook in a familiar manner\footnote{To support future notebook assistant interfaces, we release the code for this interface at \githubURL.}.
 This allowed the wizard (aided by LLMs) to synthesize suggestions and manipulate the selection, quality, and timing of recommendations (Fig.~\ref{fig:woz}).
 We synthesize the findings of our study (Sec. \ref{sec:results}) into a set of design guidelines (Sec.~\ref{sec:discussion}) to align analysis intent and goals, support varying levels of suggestion assistance, and increase analyst understanding and engagement with the assistant's suggestions---our second contribution.
 We observed that the data analysis process can benefit from diverse forms of planning assistance, but only with careful consideration of assistance context.
 Additional factors---such as the timing of suggestions or variations in analysts' statistical and domain backgrounds---played a critical role in a suggestion's perceived helpfulness.
-Finally, we found differences in goals between the analyst (i.e., speed and execution) and planning assistance (i.e., methodical and robust planning).
+Finally, we found differences in goals between the analyst (i.e., speed and completion) and planning assistance (i.e., methodical and robust planning).

 By characterizing the usability of planning-equipped analysis assistants, we seek to make data analysis more robust and reliable by enabling richer and more useful assistants.